 3. Obtain Initial Approval

-To apply, gather and submit the following documents to the DED:
+To apply, gather and submit the following documents to the Dubai Department of Economic Development:

 - Passport copy of all shareholders